 Additionally, a greyhound running at full speed can quickly become injured, especially if they encounter obstacles or other animals.

-To mitigate this risk, keep your Greyhound on a leash in public areas or invest in a high-quality training program to ensure it can obey basic commands and be controlled when off-leash.
+To mitigate this risk, keep your Greyhound on a leash in public areas combined with a suitable and safe harness is critical.
+Additionally you can also invest in a high-quality training program to ensure it can obey basic commands and be controlled when off-leash.

 Difficulty in Obeying Commands